getbouncer/apidocs/card-scan/android-integration-guide.md

 ### Basic modifications

-To modify text, colors, or padding of the default UI, see the [customization](https://github.com/getbouncer/scan-ui-android/blob/master/docs/customize.md) documentation.
+To modify text, colors, or padding of the default UI, see the customization documentation.

+{% page-ref page="android-customization-guide.md" %}

 ### Extensive modifications

 To modify arrangement or UI functionality, you can create a custom implementation of this library.
-See examples in the [scan-ui](https://github.com/getbouncer/scan-ui-android) repository.
+See the [example single-activity demo app](https://github.com/getbouncer/cardscan-demo-android/blob/master/demo/src/main/java/com/getbouncer/cardscan/demo/SingleActivityDemo.java).

 ## Developing